 - You also have to proof your address, which can be found on a driver license, a bill in your name or the like.

-After you have met all of these requirements, a health screening is given to those who want to donate, to ensure that they are in good health.
+After you have met all of these requirements, there will be a health screening, to ensure that you are in good health.

 In addition, these donation centers want to ensure that you have no diseases which could be passed onto someone else.